AdaiasMagdiel/web-cmd-simulator/README.md

 - Enter a command in the input prompt and press Enter to execute it.
 - Use the up and down arrows to navigate through command history.
-- Press Tab to autocomplete commands or file/directory names.
 - Customize the appearance of the output by applying CSS classes to the generated HTML.

 ## License